Transportation in Pittsburgh: Pedestrian trails

 Pittsburgh has a thriving cycling community despite steep hills and variable weather.
 Efforts have been made to incorporate the bicycle into the transportation system.
 The Three Rivers Heritage Trail encompasses all the trails in the city.
-The Eliza Furnace Trail, known locally as the "Jail Trail", stretches from Downtown (at the Allegheny County Jail) to the East End region, where trail access can be found along some roads.
+The Eliza Furnace Trail, known locally as the "Jail Trail", stretches from downtown (at the Allegheny County Jail) to the East End region, where trail access can be found along some roads.
 The North Shore Trail spans from the Alcosan plant along the Ohio River and continues along the Allegheny River to Millvale.
-The Southside Trail follows the Monongahela River and beyond Baldwin Borough connects to McKeesport via the Great Allegheny Passage.
+The Southside Trail follows the Monongahela River and, beyond Baldwin Borough, connects to McKeesport via the Great Allegheny Passage.
 This trail, in connection with the C&O Canal Trail, forms a continuous motorist-free route from Point State Park in Pittsburgh to Washington, D.C.
-PAT has installed bike racks on all buses and it allows bikes on its subway/busway system at all times.
+PAT has installed bike racks on all buses.
+It allows bikes on its subway/busway system at all times.